sminq/slate/source/index.html.md

-paymentQueueId | true | the business queue accepting payments. paymentBank | false | bank for payment paymentGateway | true | the payment gateway used for payment. paymentGatewayOrder | true | gateway order id as returned by api charges | true | (Type: Array Object) Payment details
+paymentQueueId | true | the business queue accepting payments. paymentBank | false | bank for payment paymentGateway | true | the payment gateway used for payment. gatewayOrderId | true | gateway order id as returned by /split/payment/verify api charges | true | (Type: Array Object) Payment details

 Charges need to have: